English

 • Practical considerations: Avoid wearing shorts and sleeveless tops to blend in with local customs and show respect for the site.

-• Timed entry: All tickets are timed-entry slots.
+• All tickets are timed-entry slots.
 You can enter the chapel at your chosen time slot only.
 You are allowed a grace period of 15 minutes after your reserved time to enter the venue.

-• Children: Prams and baby strollers are not allowed inside the chapel.
+• Prams and baby strollers are not allowed inside the chapel.
 You can bring a baby carrier instead.

-• Photography: Photography and filming are strictly prohibited inside the chapel.
+• Photography and filming are strictly prohibited inside the chapel.
 No tripods and camera equipment are allowed.

-• Mobile phones: Using mobile phones within the premises is not allowed.
+• Using mobile phones within the premises is not allowed.
+Talking loudly is discouraged to maintain a respectful atmosphere.

 Budget hotels